Decorative neutral curve divider

 An MQL (Marketing Qualified Lead) is a prospect marketing deems ready for sales contact based on engagement and demographic fit.
 An SQL (Sales Qualified Lead) is a prospect sales development has vetted through direct conversation and confirmed as ready for account executive engagement.
 MQLs indicate interest; SQLs confirm buying intent, fit, budget, authority, and timeline.
 The MQL-to-SQL conversion typically occurs through SDR outreach and discovery calls.

-What are typical SQL qualification criteria?
+What are some common SQL qualification criteria?

 Standard SQL criteria include BANT framework: Budget (confirmed or obtainable), Authority (decision-maker identified), Need (genuine pain point), and Timeline (realistic purchase timeframe).
 Many organizations add Ideal Customer Profile fit (company size, industry, geography) and engagement signals (content consumption, website behavior).
 For complex sales, MEDDIC provides deeper qualification including metrics, economic buyer, decision criteria, decision process, pain, and champion.